What is Geocaching all about then?

 contain small items to swap, the idea is one item is taken and one left

-which is noted in the cache and website log.
+which is noted in the cache and online log.
 Items thus travel

 from cache to cache, often great distances and overseas too.
 The